byronwade/byronwade.com/byronwade.com/.wade/README.md

-# WadesCore is built ontop of Gatsby to simplify the website creation process.
+# WadesCore is built ontop of Gatsby with React to simplify the website creation process.

 ```
 WadesCore comes default with gatsby and wordpress configured as the main CMS.